Are We Really Making Much Progress in Text Classification? A Comparative Review: Discussion

-The state-of-the-art in single-label text classification is held by fine-tuned pre-trained language models.
-More specifically, DeBERTa has a slight edge over RoBERTa and BERT.
-Surprisingly, BERT-large does not improve more than 1 point on the single-label datasets compared to BERT-base, despite having three times more parameters.
-On 20ng, the performance even drops by one point.
-Presumably, the capacity of the BERT-base is already sufficient to tackle the single-label classification tasks, especially for the R8 and R52 datasets.
-At the same time, BERT-large is known to have difficulties in fine-tuning on smaller datasets~\citep{DBLP:conf/naacl/DevlinCLT19}.
-Furthermore, our experiments show that BoW-based models like WideMLP or SVM outperform the recent graph-based models TextGCN, HeteGCN, and Induct-GCN in the inductive text classification setting.
+Interestingly, our experiments show that BoW-based models like WideMLP and SVM outperform the recent graph-based models TextGCN, HeteGCN, and Induct-GCN in the inductive text classification setting.
 One exception is 20ng, where Induct-GCN outperforms the SVM models.
 Trigram SVM is the best BoW-based model for ohsumed.
-Notably, the use of concept-based TF-ICF features in CFE-IterativeAdditive~\citep{ATTIEH2023110215} improves in three datasets the result.
-A similar observation was made by \citet{DBLP:conf/kcap/GalkeMSBS17} that used CTF-IDF features, \ie extracted concepts reweighted by IDF, in addition to standard TF-IDF features.
-For CTF-IDF, the term frequencies are supplemented by concept frequencies based on an exact string matching to the concept labels, as it is also done by \citet{ATTIEH2023110215}.
-On four datasets including the RCV1-V2 and NYT benchmarks, Galke et al.\@ observed a consistent improvement of using concept-based features in addition to term-based features and only using concept-based features, respectively.
-The strong performance of a pure BoW-MLP questions the added value of synthetic graphs in models like TextGCN and Induct-GCN to the topical text classification task.
-Therefore, we argue that using strong baseline models for text classification is important to assess true scientific progress~\citep{DBLP:conf/recsys/DacremaCJ19}.
+Notably, the use of concept-based TF-ICF features in CFE-IterativeAdditive~\cite{ATTIEH2023110215} improves the result in three datasets.
+A similar observation was made by Galke~\etal\cite{DBLP:conf/kcap/GalkeMSBS17} who used CTF-IDF features, \ie extracted concepts defined in the label hierarchy, reweighted them by IDF, and concatenated them with a standard TF-IDF vector.
+For this CTF-IDF representation, the term frequencies are supplemented by concept frequencies based on an exact string matching to the concept labels, as it is also done by Attieh and Tekli~\cite{ATTIEH2023110215}.

+On four datasets, including the RCV1-V2 and NYT benchmarks, Galke et al.\@ observed a consistent improvement in using concept-based features in addition to term-based features and only using concept-based features, respectively.
+The strong performance of pure BoW-MLP questions the added value of synthetic graphs in models like TextGCN and Induct-GCN to the topical text classification task.
+Therefore, we argue that using strong baseline models for text classification is important to assess true scientific progress~\cite{DBLP:conf/recsys/DacremaCJ19}.